 Housing associations providing supported housing and sheltered accommodation during the coronavirus outbreak continue to face unique and difficult challenges in a changing environment.
 Many are at the frontline providing care and support to very vulnerable people, including people who have tested positive for coronavirus, and implementing measures to safeguard and support residents and service users through the crisis.

-We know that supported housing providers are working hard to plan how to keep vital services running and to prepare for the challenges winter brings.
+We know that supported housing providers are working hard to plan how to keep vital services running.
 To support this work, below we have summarised the latest information available on coronavirus that is relevant to supported housing.

-In addition, we are in regular contact with ministers and officials to make sure that the issues faced by supported housing providers are heard, including the challenges faced by increasing costs.
+In addition, we are in regular contact with ministers and officials to make sure that the issues faced by supported housing providers are heard.
 To support this work, please contact us to share the challenges you are experiencing and examples of the vital work you are doing, so we can ensure these are understood across the government.

 On this page you will find the latest information on: